tidyverse/tidyverse.org/content/blog/2020-04-self-cleaning-test-fixtures/index.markdown

 Notice how `pi` prints differently before and after the call to `sloppy()`.
 Calling `sloppy()` has a side effect: it changes the `digits` option globally, not just within its own scope of operations.
 This is what we want to avoid.

-*Don't worry, I'm restoring global state behind the scenes here.*
+*Don't worry, I'm restoring global state (specifically, the `digits` option) behind the scenes here.*

 Here's how to do better with `on.exit()`.